CloudSlang/docs/developer/developer_architecture.rst

 sensitive as well.

-As opposed to expressions, the output types of Java and Python operations, are not propogated automatically to the operation's outputs.
+As opposed to expressions, the output types of Java and Python operations, are not propagated automatically to the operation's outputs.
 Doing so would cause all outputs of an operation to be sensitive every time at least one input was sensitive.
 Instead, none of the operation's action's data appears in the logs and a content author explicitly marks an operation's outputs as sensitive when